 The Security Institute is committed to raising standards within the security profession, and encourages everyone working in security to actively seek to develop their knowledge, competence and expertise.
 Continuing Professional Development (CPD) is an essential way to keep up-to-date with the latest issues and developments in the security arena, giving those who participate in the scheme a competitive edge over other practitioners and enhancing confidence and competence.

 The 2017 CPD Toolkit is a self-administered method of identifying and recording learning.
 We challenge you to achieve a minimum level of achievement over a set period of time.

 Taking a structured approach to your professional development will help you:

-The CPD Scheme cycle runs from 1st January to 31st December each year for all scheme members (pro-rata for those joining the scheme part way through the year).
+The CPD Scheme cycle runs from 1st January to 31st December each year (pro-rata for those joining the scheme part way through the year).
 At the end of the year, if you submit your CPD Toolkit with 36 points or more listed, you will receive a Certificate of Completion.

-Chartered Security Professionals are required to undertake CPD on an annual basis, and will automatically be registered with the Institute's CPD Scheme once admitted to the Register.
+Chartered Security Professionals (CSyPs) must undertake CPD and will automatically be registered with the Institute's CPD Scheme once admitted to the Register.
 CPD is also compulsory for all newly appointed Fellows of the Institute.
 (FSyI).